Welcome to Screen Stories: A Watcher's Introduction

 Let me get something out of the way first: I don't play most of the games I talk about.
 I watch them.
 And before you say anything, I know, I know.
 But hear me out.

-and, on a good day, the mini games on 102 Dalmatians: Puppies to the Rescue (for
+102 Dalmatians: Puppies to the Rescue (for

 the longest time I thought it was 101 by the way), you know, like the